rockettheme/docs/Docs/joomla/basic/creating_responsive_content.md

 * [Responsive Design: Part 2 - RocketTheme's Solution][part2]
 * [Responsive Design: Part 3 - RocketTheme's Extensions][part3]

-**TL;DR** Our responsive templates are only part of a properly-executed responsive site.
+Our responsive templates are only part of a properly-executed responsive site.
 Your content should be set up for success with various browser widths.
 Any content with fixed sizes could have a detrimental impact on how your page loads on various screens.
 Everything from your text to your images should be able to scale up or down at will.

 >> NOTE: The explanation and the screenshots used in this tutorial are based on the Kirigami template.
 These methods can be applied to any other responsive RocketTheme template.